gpeyton/ai-devotional/devotional/index_Q2.md

 How healthy relationships help us grow in character and wisdom.
 How to pursue healthy relationships.
 *Hymn*: Blest Be the Tie That Binds

-### Day 3: What Does the Preface to the Ten Commandments Teach Us?
+### Day 3: What Is Meant by the Atonement?
-*Catechism Q44*: What does the preface to the ten commandments teach us?
+*Catechism Q48*: What is meant by the Atonement?
-*Catechism A*: The preface to the ten commandments teaches us, that because God is the Lord, and our God, and Redeemer, therefore we are bound to keep all his commandments.
+*Catechism A*: Christ's satisfying divine justice, by his sufferings and death, in the place of sinners.
 *Hymn*: All Hail the Power of Jesus' Name

 ### Day 4: Eternal